Heisenberg (Nil) (centered)

 When It Lights Up

 Heisenberg twist is mathematically identical to the lag-1 autocorrelation — but computed through group multiplication rather than arithmetic.
 Its value is structural: it connects correlation detection to the geometry of 3-manifolds (Nil geometry is one of Thurston's eight).
-In the ordinal view, the Heisenberg axis (PC3) separates sources by their correlation polarity: strongly anti-correlated chaos at one extreme, positively correlated drift at the other.
+The area_length_ratio normalizes twist by path effort, and z_rate_spectral_entropy adds a temporal dimension — together they separate signals that twist efficiently at one frequency (periodic) from those that twist chaotically at many frequencies (complex dynamics).

 Open in Atlas